russell-archer/StoreHelper/README.md

 ![](./readme-assets/StoreHelperDemo59.png)

-If you tap **Cancel Subscription**, StoreKit and `StoreHelper` correctly see that the subscription has been cancelled:
+If you tap **Cancel Subscription**, `StoreKit2` and `StoreHelper` correctly see that the subscription has been cancelled:

 ![](./readme-assets/StoreHelperDemo60.png)

 # Refunds
 Another issue that has been a source of annoyance for many years is the ability to issue users with a refund.
 The only resources available for developers are App Store support, via a [support article](https://support.apple.com/en-us/HT204084), or Apple's [dedicated refund website](https://reportaproblem.apple.com/?s=6).

-In iOS15 we now have the ability to display a refund request sheet from within our apps.
+In iOS15 (but not macOS or tvOS) we now have the ability to display a refund request sheet from within our apps.
 The refund sheet shows the user’s transaction details, along with a list of "why I want a refund" codes for the customer to choose from.

 > Note that developers don't have the ability to ***grant*** the user a refund, but simply the means to *initiate* the refund request process with Apple on the user's behalf.